AAMA 501.2 Los Angeles Window Water Testing

 Once the testing starts, the operator will divide the tested areas into five-foot sections.
 When applying water onto the specimen the wand is held no less than one foot away from the tested surface.
 The wand is then moved in a back and forth motion, slowly across the specimen.

 Moreover, the water applied is at a rate of one foot per minute.
 So there is no guess-work involved on the operator’s part.
-The too we use has a special attachment which keeps it at the specified setback of one foot.
+The Spray Wand must be setback by one foot (1-foot) per the standard.

 During this test, a test technician is located inside the building armed with a flashlight and water indicating paper.
 Their primary job is to identify any water intrusion into the building as a result of the testing performed.